 Household income is over 85% of the SMI.

-Family assets over $1,000,000.
+Family assets exceed $1,000,000.

-Parent, spouse, or biological parent not working at least twenty-five (25) hours per week enrolled in a full-time educational program, or job training program.
+Parent, spouse, or biological parent not working at least twenty-five (25) hours per week or enrolled in a full-time educational program, or job training program.

 Child is not a Mississippi resident.

 Failure to submit required documents.

+Submitting fraudulent documents.

+Director/Owner of a child care facility who does not meet the household income and will be verified by the 1099 documents issued by the state.

 Source: 45 CFR 98.20; 45 CFR 98.21; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: May 2023
+Revised: August 2025

-Rule 5.13 Eligibility Period
+Rule 5.12 Eligibility Period

-Families who are determined eligible to participate in the CCPP shall be afforded a minimum of twelve (12) months of eligibility for assistance provided the family income does not exceed 85% SMI on a non-temporary basis, or the parents do not experience a non-temporary change in meeting the work/education requirement.
-The 12-month eligibility period begins on the date the client is determined eligible and a child care certificate is issued.
-Atthe end of the 12-month eligibility period, a redetermination of eligibility for families who receiveassistance from CCPP will occur.
+Families who are determined eligible to participate in the CCPP shall receive a minimum of twelve (12) months assistance provided the family income does not exceed 85% SMI on a non-temporary basis, or the parents do not experience a non-temporary change in meeting the work/education requirement during the 12-month eligibility period.
+The 12-month eligibility period begins on the date the client is determined eligible, and a child care certificate is issued.
+Sixty (60) days prior to the end of the 12-month eligibility period, the family will receive notification to initiate the redetermination application to determine if the family still meets eligibility criteria and can continue services for an additional 12-month period following the end of the initial 12-month period.
+Families must continue to meet all eligibility requirements to be approved for continued services.

 Source: 45 CFR 98.21; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: March 2020
+Revised: August 2025